napari/napari/docs/explanations/rendering.md

 cannot run completely independently of each other due to the [Global Interpreter Lock (GIL)](https://medium.com/python-features/pythons-gil-a-hurdle-to-multithreaded-program-d04ad9c1a63).
-Luckily in many cases thread will release the GIL to do IO or compute-intensive operations, such that they can run independently.
-If there contention however we can paging and compute processes instead of threads.
-This has issue though especially running arbitrary user code, so it's something we'll address only if we have to.
+Luckily in many cases a threads will release the GIL to do IO or compute-intensive operations.
+During those spans of time they can run independently.
+The limitation only applies to actively running Python bytecode, only one thread can be doing that at a time.

+This is something we will just have to monitor and tackle if needed.